NVIDIA/hpc-container-maker/docs/building_blocks.md

 - __ospackages__: List of OS packages to install prior to building.
 The default values are `make` and `wget`.

+- __package__: Path to the NVSHMEM source package relative to the build context.
+The default value is empty.
+Either this parameter or `binary_tarball` must be specified.

 - __prefix__: The top level install location.
 The default value is `/usr/local/nvshmem`.

 - __shmem__: Flag to specify the path to the SHMEM installation.
 The default is empty, i.e., do not build NVSHMEM with SHMEM support.

-- __tarball__: Path to the NVSHMEM source tarball relative to the build context.
-The default value is empty.
-Either this parameter or `binary_tarball` must be specified.

 __Examples__